vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 )
 ```

 In this code snippet, we're instantiating our language model using the Hugging Face Hub.
-Specifically, we're selecting the Zephyr 7 billion model which is placed in this repository ID "huggingfaceh4/zephyr-7b-alpha".
-Choice of choosing this model isn't arbitrary; it's based on the model's suitability for our specific task and requirements.
+Specifically, we're selecting the zephyr 7 billion model which is placed in this repository ID ["huggingfaceh4/zephyr-7b-alpha"](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha).
+Choice of choosing this model isn't arbitrary; as I said before, it's based on the model's suitability for our specific task and requirements.
 As we are already implementing only Open Source components, Zephyr 7 billion works good enough to generate the useful response with minimal overhead and low latency.

 This model comes with some additional parameters to fine-tune its behavior.
 We've set the temperature to 0.5, which controls the randomness of the generated text.
 As a lower temperature tends to result in more conservative and predictable outputs and    when the temperature is set to max which is 1, the model tries to be as much creative as it could, so based on what type of output you want for your use case, you can tweak this parameter.
 For the sake of the simplicity and demonstration purposes, I set it to 0.5 to make sure we get decent results.
-Next is max_length parameter, it defines the maximum length of the generated text which includes the size of your prompt as well as the response, and max_new_tokens which sets the maximum number of new tokens that can be generated.
+Next is max_length parameter which defines the maximum length of the generated text and it includes the size of your prompt as well as the response.

+max_new_tokens sets the threshold on maximum number of new tokens that can be generated.
 As a general rule of thumb, the max_new_tokens should always be less than or equal to the max_length parameter.
 Why?
 Think about it..

 ### Step 8 : Create a chain for invoking the LLM.